TOCACoffee/XRP_Shopify_Payment_Sync/README.md

 as the destination tag in order to match orders to payments.

 This database will match destination tag from the XRP wallet to the order number in Shopify and then update order details.
+If you do not have Microsoft Access you should still be able to run this process with the Microsoft Access Runtime from Microsoft

 Quick Overview: